c-128/SmallPack/README.md

 ## Play

 To play this modpack, you need MultiMC.
-Download the modpacks code as a ZIP file and import it into MultiMC as a ZIP-File.
+Download the modpacks code as a ZIP file and import it into MultiMC as a ZIP File.